Lunchtime organisation and menu

 Going Home for Dinner

-Children may, of course, go home at lunchtime.
-When this happens the school is not responsible for the child, and therefore he or she should not return to school until 5 minutes before the end of lunch.
+Children may, of course, go home for dinner at lunchtime with permission from parents or carers.
+When this happens the school is not responsible for the child and therefore he or she should not return to school until 5 minutes before the end of lunch.